Georgia: Poll by Survation from 26.10.2020

 Election poll results

 This election poll on the parliamentary election in Georgia was conducted by Survation.
 The poll was conducted on 26.10.2020 - the number of respondents is unknown.
-After this election poll would get GD 55%, UNM 22%, SB 5%, EG 4%, Lelo 4%, APG 3%, LP 2% and Girchi 2%.
+After this election poll would get GD 55%, UNM 22%, SB 5%, EG 4%, Lelo 4%, AP 3%, LP 2% and Girchi 2%.

 How reliable are election polls?